thaitwo/github-users/README.md

 npm install webpack babel-core babel-loader babel-preset-es2015 css-loader node-sass sass-loader style-loader extract-text-webpack-plugin --save-dev
 ```

-## API Reference

-GitHub API was used for this application.
-To learn more about the GitHub API [click here](https://developer.github.com/v3/)

 ## Run App in Local Environment

 To run the app locally, simply go to your root directory via your desktop and double click on the **index.html** file.
 This should open a window on your browser displaying the app webpage.